Send your referral electronically

 Getting your patient started on PAH therapy

 Pulmonary arterial hypertension (PAH) is characterized as WHO Group 1.
-The diagnosis of PAH requires confirmation with a complete right heart catherization.
+The diagnosis of PAH may require confirmation with a complete right heart catherization.
 The current hemodynamic definition of PAH is a mean pulmonary artery pressure greater than 25mmHg; a pulmonary capillary wedge pressure, or left ventricular end-diastolic pressure less than or equal to 15mmHg; and a pulmonary vascular resistance greater than 3 Wood units.

 Accredo has developed a checklist to assist you in completing the required clinical documentation for insurance approval for your PAH patients.
 This checklist is a tool to help remind you everything you need to submit along with the therapy referral form.
 Our experience has shown that patients get approved quicker when all of the required documentation is submitted along with the referral form.
 In certain instances we may require additional supporting documentation when there is a presence of other disease comorbidities for example.